Country selection

 Administration of Science, Technology and Training, Ministry of Health

-(Webpage) National Information Portal on Personal Data Protection – Notice of Violation of Regulations on Personal Data Protection (VNM-9 - Vietnamese) (Current as of May 22, 2024)
+(Webpage) National Information Portal on Personal Data Protection – Notice of Violation of Personal Data Protection Regulations (VNM-9 - Vietnamese) (Current as of September 4, 2025)

 Administration of Science, Technology and Training, Ministry of Health